menor/detritus-pantry/README.md

 [Setting Up a Mac Dev Machine](http://net.tutsplus.com/tutorials/tools-and-tips/setting-up-a-mac-dev-machine-from-zero-to-hero-with-dotfiles) For Banana Slugs living in apples.

 [How to blog about code and give zero fucks](http://www.garann.com/dev/2013/how-to-blog-about-code-and-give-zero-fucks/) Pretty self explanatory title.

+## Slug's Culture ##
+Everything related to the Banana Slugs: Blogs fom slugs, achievements, nobel prizes won by Slugs, detritus recipes for a perfect Super Bowl party....

+[Bslugs](http://bslugs.com/) A page created by @Quentin that plans to compile everything Banana Slug